-The Investment Association (IA) has announced the suspension of its yield rules in both the global equity income and UK equity income sectors as a direct consequence of the downturn.
+In 2020, the Investment Association (IA) suspended its yield rules in both the global equity income and UK equity income sectors as a direct consequence of the downturn.
 These are the very rules that were put in place to ensure funds within both sectors produce a reasonable level of income for investors.

-Without doubt this is a sensible move from the IA and they’ll review the rule suspension once the outlook clears.
+Without doubt this was a sensible move from the IA.
 Let’s face it, these are extreme times and had the IA not suspended these rules, it could have created absolute carnage within both sectors.
 We could have seen funds ramping up their risk and chasing yield to maintain their status in the sectors – that would not have been in the best interest of clients but it does beg the question as to what do you do if you’re using income funds as part of your CRP, particularly due to the ongoing economic uncertainty?